viamrobotics/docs/docs/tutorials/try-viam-color-detection.md

 3. Enter “transform” in **Model**.
 4. Click **Create Component**.

 {{< figure src="../img/try-viam-color-detection/create-component-pane.png" width="600px" alt="Screenshot from the Viam app showing the Create Component panel populated with a cam component.
 The name is detectionCam, the type is camera, and the model is transform.
-The Create Component button is on the right." title="Create Component panel populated with a cam component." >}}
+The Create Component button is on the right." title="Create Component panel populated with a camera component." >}}

 After creating the component, Viam automatically generates an empty **Attributes** section for the detectionCam's component panel.
 The panel's **Attribute Guide** section displays the available attributes for the selected component.